synaptics-astra/doc/quickstart/oobe.rst

 Multi-AI
 """"""""

+SL1680 Multi-AI supports 3 different demos:

-SL1680 supports AI inferencing of four camera streams and displaying the output.
-The streams can be from four USB cameras at 640x480 resolution or four RTSP camera at 1080p15.
+1) USB Camera: 4 different AI inferencing of four camera streams and displaying the output.
+The streams can be from four USB cameras at 640x480 resolution.

+2) AI on Muxed 9x480p: Single AI inferencing of muxed stream of multiple cameras and displaying the output.
+The streams can be from four USB cameras at 640x480 resolution.
+In this example, total 9 streams of 640x480p (some are duplicated) from 4 diferent USB cameras are tiles into single frame using GPU and object detection is performed on the muxed frame and then displayed with bounding box and label.

+3) RTSP Camera: AI inferencing of four RTSP camera streams and displaying the output.
+The streams are from four RTSP camera at 1080p15.
 RTSP streams can be configured using the "Update RTSP Urls" window.
 In this example, person detection is performed on all four streams.

 .. figure:: media/syna-ai-player-multi-ai.jpg